rafalh/rf-tools/v3d-tool/README.md

 -----------

 * Maximal number of vertices in a primitive is 5232.
-* Maximal number of indices in a primitive is 9232.
+* Maximal number of indices in a primitive is 9231 (3077 triangles).
 * Maximal number of textures in a mesh is 7.
 * Maximal length of node name is 23 characters (ASCII).
 * Maximal length of texture file name is 31 characters (ASCII).